csu-tide/jupyter-quickstarts/README.md

 | ![easy][easy-badge] | NumPY (Numerical Python) is a fundamental library for scientific computing in Python.
 It is widely used in Data Science for numerical operations, linear algebra, multi-dimensional arrays and matrices and data manipulation. | Python</br>NumPY| | **Image**: Stack Datascience<br/>**Resources**: 0 GPU, 1 CPU cores, 1 GB RAM | 15 minutes |

 Learning Objectives:
+1. Create Arrays and Matrices using Python list or Tuple
-1. Understand the basics of data manipulation with Pandas.
+2. Understand the basics of statistical analysis with NumPy.
-2. Learn to preprocess and clean data.
-3. Create visualizations to explore data patterns and trends using Matplotlib.
-4. Utilize CuDF for GPU-accelerated data processing to handle larger datasets.
+3. Exploring Numpy functions to perform numerical computing.

 ***